 - Geo-location testing

-The methods explained above can help developers eliminate their pain points while debugging any issue.
+The above methods can help developers eliminate their pain points while debugging any issue.
 These methods also help optimize a website’s performance across multiple devices.
 Knowing how to open a website’s mobile view in Chrome is an essential part of a QA engineer’s skillset, and this article will help them with mastering this skill.